Rehabilitation in Palliative Care

-- Advice / provision of equipment / adaptations which will help you to maintain independence for as long as possible
+· Advice / provision of equipment / adaptations which will help you maintain independence for as long as possible

-- Home assessments to enable you to get home after a spell in the hospice or to help you remain in your home
+· Assessment of your home environment to enable you to return home safely after a period of time in the hospice or to remain in your home

 · Advice on anxiety management for breathlessness

 · Hand Therapy service for patients with Motor Neurone Disease